Bereshit (parashah): Second reading—Genesis 2:4–19

 In the second reading, before any shrub or grass had yet sprouted on earth, and before God had sent rain for the earth, a flow would well up from the ground to water the earth.
 God formed man from the dust, blew the breath of life into his nostrils, and made him a living being.
-God planted a garden in the east in Eden, caused to grow there every good and pleasing tree, and placed the tree of life and the Tree of the knowledge of good and evil in the middle of the garden.
-A river issued from Eden to water the garden, and then divided into four branches: the Pishon, which winds through Havilah, where the gold is; the Gihon, which winds through Cush; the Tigris, which flows east of Asshur; and the Euphrates.
-God placed the man in the garden of Eden to till and tend it, and freed him to eat from every tree of the garden, except for the tree of knowledge of good and evil, warning that if the man ate of it, he would surely die.
-Announcing that it was not good for man to be alone and that God would make for him a fitting helper, God formed out of the earth all the beasts and birds and brought them to the man to name.
+God planted a garden in the east in Eden, caused every good and pleasing tree to grow there, and placed the tree of life and the Tree of the knowledge of good and evil in the middle of the garden.
+A river issued from Eden to water the garden, and then divided into four branches: the Pishon, which winds through Havilah, where there was gold; the Gihon, which winds through Cush; the Tigris, which flows east of Asshur; and the Euphrates.
+God placed the man in the garden of Eden to till and tend it, and allowed him to eat from every tree of the garden, except for the tree of knowledge of good and evil, warning that if the man ate of it, he would surely die.
+Saying that it was not good for man to be alone and that God would make for him a fitting helper, God formed all the beasts and birds out of the earth and brought them to the man to name.
 The second reading ends here.